INSIDE: Roam the Gnome’s Guide to the Santa Express, the Helsinki to Rovaniemi Train.

 The Santa Claus Express Helsinki Rovaniemi train is an overnight journey taking a smidge under 12 hours.

 We LOVED the Santa overnight train Helsinki to Rovaniemi adventure!

 Read all the details, including the onboard menu, below.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

 VISIT ROVANIEMI WITH KIDS VIA THE HELSINKI TO ROVANIEMI TRAIN

-The overnight sleeper train from Helsinki to Lapland is a double-storey train that takes you all the way to Rovaniemi (and continues further on to Kemijärvi in the far north)
+The Helsinki night train to Lapland is a double-storey overnight sleeper train that takes you all the way to Rovaniemi (and continues further on to Kemijärvi in the far north)

 Rovaniemi is home to the Santa Claus Village, the number one Santa destination in the world.